dipy/dipy/doc/installation.rst

     .. note ::

-    As of November 2013, nibabel is included in the Canopy Package Manager only as a "Community Package" (i.e. without dependencies provided), and attempting to install it generates an error.
-Please use the binary installer, as described above.

 #.
 Similarly, you can install dipy_ itself from the `dipy pypi`_
     web-page.
 Download the `.exe` installer in the table at the bottom of the page and double-click it to launch the installation.

 Now, you should be able to start using dipy_.
 From a python console or